• Gluten-Free Recipes

 Why You Must Make This Peach Cobbler!

-• A combo of sweeteners - I use both honey and granulated sugar to sweeten this peach cobbler, and the honey plays off of the fruit beautifully.
+• A combo of sweeteners.
+I use both maple syrup and granulated sugar to sweeten this peach cobbler, and the sweet syrup plays off of the fruit beautifully.
+Plus you only need about 3 tablespoons of maple syrup.

-• You can use frozen fruit - Yes, I highly suggest using fresh peaches in this recipe!
-But, you can absolutely use frozen peaches if you like.
+• You can use frozen fruit.
+I highly suggest using fresh peaches in this recipe!
+But you can absolutely use frozen peaches if you like.
 Defrost them first and drain off any liquid before adding them to the batter.

-• It's naturally gluten-free - All of the ingredients needed to make this dessert are naturally gluten-free, including the oat flour used to form the base of the batter.
+• It's naturally gluten-free.
+All of the ingredients needed to make this dessert are naturally gluten-free, but I promise no one will ever guess.

 What You'll Need